 To the right is a Japanese Buddhist temple statue of an amanojaku.
 The Amanojaku is a mischievous, if not outright evil, demon in Japanese folklore and Shintoism which through syncretism, entered Japan’s Buddhism where they are symbolized as either defeated by the Buddhist guardian deities or servants of them.

-In conversational Japaneses, the appellation is used as a jab [sometimes kiddingly, sometimes not] to describe someone who is felt to be argumentative to the extent that they are always deliberately take a contrary position.
-A poor English equivalent would be to call someone a “contrarian”.
-But while “contrarian” has an emotional pejorative tone, Amanojaku also has a playful, mischievous but ironically protective image.
+However, in conversational Japanese the appellation “Amanojaku” is used as a descriptive jab [sometimes kiddingly, sometimes not] toward someone who is felt to be argumentative to the extent that they are always deliberately take a contrary position.
+A poor and certainly less-colorful English equivalent would be to call someone a “contrarian”.
+But while “contrarian” has an emotional pejorative tone, Amanojaku also has a playful, mischievous but ironically protective image too.

 In Japanese Buddhism demons are often employed (like gargoyles) to scare away evil.
 These apparently evil creatures are actually on the side of the good.
 And thus likewise, may I plea for an occasional positive way to look at us amanojakus.
 Maybe we can consider a virtuous amanojaku as someone who refuses to accept consensus conclusions and embraces skepticism.
 This amanojaku takes seriously Horace’s admonition of “Sapere aude” (Dare to Discern).
 He is willing even to doubt the consensus of the skeptic’s sacred turf — science.